Two pipe bombs found at Bellevue recycling station

-Two pipe bombs have been "neutralized" after they were discovered at a Bellevue recycling station Wednesday afternoon.
+Two pipe bombs were "neutralized" after they were discovered at a Bellevue recycling station Wednesday afternoon.

 Bellevue police responded shortly after 3 p.m. to the Factoria Recycling & Transfer Station located at 13800 Southeast Street.
 Workers found the two pipe bombs and called police.
 The station was evacuated while officers investigated.